-- Private driveway widths and lengths within residential areas shall be reduced by sharing driveways and parking courts between neighbours and by minimising the length of driveway permitted on each site.
-External semi-permeable parking areas shall be favoured over large covered parking garages and extensively paved areas for the long-term external storage of vehicles shall not be approved. - Permeable driveways wherever practicable. - Within the most sensitive ecological areas such as Totara Dunes, parking clusters shall be situated along the local roads, providing a consolidated parking solution within the neighbourhood in contrast to private on-site parking or garages.
-This would limit vehicular distance travel within the area and limit the infrastructure impacts of driveways and internal garages. - The design of onsite driveways shall minimise grading and excessively steep slopes, tree removal or other disruption of the site; and shall provide a usable width for both pedestrians and cars. - Driveways shall be designed without concrete curbs, and surfaced with materials selected to blend the new construction into the surrounding natural environment. - The use of swales and/or other permeable surface materials (e.g. Gobi blocks) on or beside driveways shall be encouraged to facilitate on-site storm water management. - In general the design of private on-site parking shall be carefully considered as part of the lot design, resulting in parking spaces that do not detract from the streetscape. - Use of car-ports shall be encouraged to reduce construction costs compared to enclosed garages and to serve as multi-purpose covered areas.
+- Private car-related uses within the Precinct shall be rationalised to minimise their infrastructural impact outlined below: - Private driveway widths and lengths within residential areas shall be reduced by sharing driveways and parking courts between neighbours and by minimising the length of driveway permitted on each site.
+External semi-permeable parking areas shall be favoured over large covered parking garages and extensively paved areas for the long-term external storage of vehicles shall not be approved. - Permeable driveways wherever practicable. - Within the most sensitive ecological areas, parking clusters shall be situated along the local roads, providing a consolidated parking solution within the neighbourhood in contrast to private on-site parking or garages.
+This would limit vehicular distance travel within the area and limit the infrastructure impacts of driveways and internal garages. - The design of onsite driveways shall minimise grading and excessively steep slopes, tree removal or other disruption of the site; and shall provide a usable width for both pedestrians and cars. - Driveways shall be designed without concrete curbs, and surfaced with materials selected to blend the new construction into the surrounding natural environment. - The use of swales and/or other permeable surface materials (e.g. Gobi blocks) on or beside driveways shall be encouraged to facilitate on-site storm water management. - In general the design of private on-site parking shall be carefully considered as part of the allotment design, resulting in parking spaces that do not detract from the streetscape. - Use of car-ports shall be encouraged to reduce construction costs compared to enclosed garages and to serve as multi-purpose covered areas.